-As a seasoned senior executive, Tim brings 28 years of team-building, strategic execution, and governance within the finance and technology industries.
-He has a diverse range of executive level management and sales skills in corporate, institutional finance, and business startup environments with significant expertise as a fiduciary, asset manager, and investor.
+As a seasoned senior executive, Tim brings 28 years of team building, strategic execution, and governance within the Finance and Technology industries.
+He has a diverse range of executive level management and sales skills in corporate, institutional finance, and business startup environments, with significant expertise in investments and operations.

-From 2015 to 2017, he served as the Treasurer of the Commonwealth of PA.
-As its Chief Executive Officer, Tim led the turn-around of the State Treasury Department by launching a job readiness program and managing a $10 billion investment program.
+From 2015 to 2017, he served as the Treasurer of the Commonwealth of PA..
+He was the investment chair with direct responsibility for a $20 billion investment portfolio.
 Under his tenure, assets under management increased by more than $2 billion.
-While in office, Tim created an Emerging Manager and Impact investment program with an Assets Under Management sum of $700 million, total combined assets.
-Tim demonstrated exceptional leadership and the ability to build consensus by successfully guiding a $90 billion annual operation within a fractured political environment.
+While in office, Tim created an Emerging Manager and Impact investment program with a total committed capital of $700 million.
+He demonstrated exceptional leadership and the ability to build consensus by successfully guiding a $90 billion annual operation within a fractured political environment.

 Prior to his work with the Treasury, Tim spent 21 years as a principal investor and operator for venture and private equity companies.
-As a CXO, he helped shape the vision and growth of lower and middle market software companies, which were later acquired or rolled up by CDW, Red Hat, and AEP Networks.
+As a CXO, he built out the sales and operations of three (3) North America based companies in the lower and middle market, which were later acquired or rolled up by CDW, Red Hat, and AEP Networks.

-He holds FINRA licenses Series SIE, 79, and 63.
-Tim earned a B.S. in Electrical Engineering and Electronics Technology from Temple University, and he was a Fellow at the Temple University Fox School of Business.
+Tim has devoted his career to causes that focus on social issues through finance to broaden wealth opportunities.
+He holds FINRA licenses Series 7, 79, 52, and 63.
+Tim earned a B.S. in Electrical Engineering and Electronics Technology from Temple University and was a Fellow at the Temple University Fox School of Business.